Tithes & Alms

 He hath shown thee O man, what is good; and what doth Ahayah require of thee, but to do justly, and to love mercy, and to walk humbly with thy Alahayim?

-• The good man does justly, loves mercy, and walks humbly with Alahayim.
-A man is the ruler of his house, hence he must be just and equal.
+The good man does justly, loves mercy, and walks humbly with Alahayim, being truthful, just in judgment seeking peace, without entertaining any evil thoughts towards anyone in his humility, knowing the Lord looks upon his inclination.
+A man is the ruler of his house as the head of household.
+For this reason, he must be just and equal.

 Col 4:1